 Google Places API used to have a generous free limit of 150,000 requests a day.
 Furkot was using it to supplement its offering of campgrounds and independent hotels, especially in places where our lodging partners fell short.

 We are discontinuing Google as a middleman for campgrounds and independent hotels and are working on broadening our selection by striking new direct partnerships.

 We are also seeking new partnerships to display restaurants provided until now by Google Places API.

 Trip map thumbnails

 Trip map thumbnails displayed in the My Trips list are small renderings of trip map.
 The current implementation is based on Google Maps Static API which allow embedding image representation of maps in a webpage.
-While there are vendors supplying a comparable technology, we believe it may be a good opportunity to implement an alternative representation (short description or photo) in addition to small map.
+We are using Stadia Maps as a replacement changing slightly the trip map thumbnails look-and-feel.

-We are temporarily disabling both options and we will consider bringing them back at a later date.
+We are temporarily removing weather overlay on map and we will consider bringing it back at a later date.